prathameshshirdhankar/birthday-email-agent/README.md

    * **App:** Mail
    * **Device:** Windows Computer (or Other)
 3. Click **Generate**

-4. Google will display a 16-character password
+Google will display a 16-character password:

-Example:

 ```
 abcd efgh ijkl mnop